VirgilSecurity/virgil-purekit-php/README.md

 So, run the `RecordUpdater::update()` method and save user's `newRecord` into your database.

-Since the PureKit is able to work simultaneously with two versions of user's records (`newRecord` and `oldRecord`), this will not affect the backend or users.
-This means, if a user logs into your system when you do the migration, the Virgil PureKit will verify his password without any problems because Passw0rd Service can work with both user's records (`newRecord` and `oldRecord`).
+Since the PureKit is able to work simultaneously with two versions of user's purekitrecords (`newRecord` and `oldRecord`), this will not affect the backend or users.
+This means, if a user logs into your system when you do the migration, the Virgil PureKit will verify his password without any problems because Passw0rd Service can work with both user's  purekitrecords (`newRecord` and `oldRecord`).

 **Step 4.** Get a new `APP_SECRET_KEY` and `SERVICE_PUBLIC_KEY` of a specific application